tomickigrzegorz/autocomplete/README.md

   howManyCharacters: 1,
   // text when an error occurs
   placeholderError: 'something went wrong...',
+  // add button 'x' to clear the text from
+  // the input filed
+  clearButton: true,
+  // setting this parameter causes no result
+  // when there are no results
+  noResult: 'No result',
   dataAPI: {
     // controlling the way data is downloaded
     searchLike: true,